KatyaAplonova/docs/_bm/dep-index.md

 # Dependencies

-The following table lists the syntactic relations used in UD v2 for Bambara.
+The following table lists the syntactic relations used in UD v2 for Bamana.

 {% include bm-dep-table.html %}